Whipple10m/pyfzreader/README.md

 - `'livetime_ns'`: number of nanoseconds counted by 10MHz livetime scaler since last 1-second marker.
 - `'elaptime_sec'`: number of seconds counted by 10MHz elapsed time scaler since start of run.
 Only present if `gdf_version>=74`.
 - `'elaptime_ns'`: number of nanoseconds counted by 10MHz elapsed time scaler since last 1-second marker.
 Only present if `gdf_version>=74`.
-- `'gps_truetime'`: `True` if GPS data is provided by Truetime XL-AK clock, `False` otherwise, indicating data comes from the older GPS clock.
+- `'gps_truetime_grs'`: `True` if GPS data is provided by Truetime XL-DC/XL-AK clock with the Wisconsin GRS CAMAC interface, `False` otherwise, indicating data comes from the Michigan CAMAC clock interface.
 - `'gps_data'`: raw data provided by GRS clock.
-Format depends on clock used (see `'gps_truetime'` element, above).
+Format depends on clock used (see `'gps_truetime_grs'` element, above).
 - `'gps_doy'`: the day of year decoded from the GPS system.
 - `'gps_utc_time_sec'`: the number of seconds and fraction of seconds decoded from the GPS system.
 - `'gps_utc_time_str'`: the time from the GPS system in string format `'hh:mm:ss.sssssss'`.